krishna-s-koyyalamudi/The-Hunt/docs/sprintplanning.md

 ### Low
 * Design - After reaching the destination,User is asked to return to the starting location to wait for the other players to return.
 * Implement - After reaching the destination,User is asked to return to the starting location to wait for the other players to return.
+* Deploy - After reaching the destination,User is asked to return to the starting location to wait for the other players to return.

 ## Sprint 4 (GDP 2)